-A.4.5 Health check
+A.4.5 Health Check

-The health check script is executed directly by the pbs\mom daemon under the root user id.
-It must be accessible from the compute node and may be a script or compiled executable program.
-It may make any needed system calls and execute any combination of system utilities but should not execute resource manager client commands.
-Also, the pbs\mom daemon blocks until the health check is completed and does not possess a built-in timeout.
+The health check script is executed directly by the pbs_mom daemon under the root user ID.
+It must be accessible from the compute node and can be a script or compiled executable program.
+It can make any needed system calls and execute any combination of system utilities but should not execute resource manager client commands.
+Also, the pbs_mom daemon blocks until the health check is completed and does not possess a built-in timeout.
 Consequently, it is advisable to keep the launch script execution time short and verify that the script will not block even under failure conditions.